VictoriaMilani/vmilani.github.io/_posts/2022-12-13-quick-start-to-doubly-robust-estimators.markdown

 [1] 0.2863138
 ```

 Terrible estimates.
 In some cases, the sign even flips!
 So we should be _extra careful_ when estimating our parameters.
-Let us put back the covariates in the linear model and see if we can correctly estimate $\tau$:
+Let us put back the covariates in the linear model and see if we can correctly estimate \\(\tau\\):

 ```r
 r$> # Correct linear estmator